The Beekeeper (album): Tour

 Two tours were held in promotion of The Beekeeper: the Original Sinsuality Tour, which ran through the spring and early summer of 2005, and the Summer of Sin Tour, which occurred in August and September that same year.
-Each show featured songs from The Beekeeper alongside tracks from Amos' previous albums, with a "Tori's Piano Bar" segment in the middle of the main set consisting of a couple covers of songs by a wide range of artists.
-Aside from "Original Sinsuality"s permanent spot as the show-opener, each show contained a unique setlist as is typical of Amos' shows.
+Each show featured songs from The Beekeeper alongside tracks from Amos's previous albums, with a "Tori's Piano Bar" segment in the middle of the main set consisting of a couple covers of songs by a wide range of artists.
+Aside from "Original Sinsuality"s permanent spot as the show-opener, each show contained a unique setlist as is typical of Amos's shows.
 Amos was joined by the London Community Gospel Choir during the June 4 show, appearing on "Mother Revolution", "Witness", "Sweet the Sting", and "Hoochie Woman".
 The shows, particularly those from the Summer of Sin Tour, were positively received.

 Select shows from the tours were released as a series of six live albums entitled The Original Bootlegs.
 The first five shows came from the Original Sinsuality Tour whilst the final volume came from an August show from the Summer of Sin Tour.
 Saratogian.com praised the August 23 performance at Saratoga Performing Arts Center, calling it "magical" and praising her lively stage presence and setlist choices.
 The Salt Lake Tribune called the September 6 concert at the USANA Amphitheatre "smoldering" and gave particular praise to the performance of "Winter".